What to Do with Green Tomatoes in the Fall

 You've been keeping a watchful eye on both the weather and your tomato plants, which are still full of green tomatoes that seem to be in no hurry to change color.

 Tomato plants are frost-sensitive and love hot, sunny weather.
-That first frost will be the end of your tomato harvest.
+That first frost will be the end of your tomato plants - and your tomato harvest.

 Is it possible to force green tomatoes to turn red faster, or will you have to bury them in the compost pile along with all that slimy, frost-killed foliage?
 Is there any hope?